 - print publications or billboards featuring story content

 - story collections on playable DVD

 The guiding vision of Silence Speaks is to listen deeply and challenge legacies of voyeurism and media exploitation by ensuring that storytellers, not producers, have primary control over what information is shared and how events and people are portrayed.
-Since our beginnings, we have led projects in locations around the world, including Australia, Belize, Brazil, Canada, Ethiopia, Ghana, Guatemala, Kenya, Mexico, Nepal, Papua New Guinea, Republic of Congo (Congo-Brazzaville), South Africa, Tajikistan, and Uganda.
+Since our beginnings, we have led more than 25 storytelling and participatory media projects in locations around the world, including Australia, Belize, Brazil, Canada, Ethiopia, Ghana, Guatemala, Kenya, Mexico, Nepal, Papua New Guinea, Republic of Congo (Congo-Brazzaville), South Africa, Tajikistan, and Uganda.

 Looking for more information about StoryCenter's work on gender-based violence and human rights?
 Find project updates on our Silence Speaks Facebook page.